netdata/netdata/health/REFERENCE.md

 #### Alarm line `type`

 This indicates the type of error (or general problem area) that the alarm or template applies to.
 For example, `Latency` can be used for alarms that trigger on latency issues, be it in network interfaces, web servers, or database systems.
+Example:

 ```yaml
 type: Latency